Management of contacts

 Consult local guidance for recommended quarantine locations and timeframes as recommendations vary depending on local public health advice.

-Screening of travellers
+Screening of asymptomatic populations

 Drive-through screening centres